Medically reviewed by Drugs.com. Last updated on Jul 17, 2020.

 - Regularly exposing unprotected skin to UV light from sunlight or artificial sources, such as tanning beds

 - Taking a drug that makes you more likely to burn (photosensitizing medications)

 Intense, repeated sun exposure that results in sunburn increases your risk of other skin damage and certain diseases.
-These include premature aging of your skin (photoaging) and skin cancer.
+These include premature aging of skin (photoaging), precancerous skin lesions and skin cancer.

 Premature aging of your skin

 Sun exposure and repeated sunburns accelerate the skin's aging process, making you look older than you are.
 Skin changes caused by UV light are called photoaging.
 The results of photoaging include: